 Celebrating the Americans with Disabilities Act (ADA)

-Tuesday marked the 32nd anniversary of The Americans with Disabilities Act (ADA), which was signed into law by President George H.W.
+This Wednesday marks the 33nd anniversary of The Americans with Disabilities Act (ADA), which was signed into law by President George H.W.
 Bush on July 26, 1990.
 The law offers many protections for people with disabilities, prohibiting businesses and governments from discriminating against individuals with disabilities in all areas of public life

 However, many provisions of the law were not enacted and enforced until two years later, making employers, businesses and governments change various discriminatory practices.

 According to a history of the ADA, 1992 is the “first time in the history of our country, or the history of the world, businesses must stop and think about access to people with disabilities.
 If the ADA means anything, it means that people with disabilities will no longer be out of sight and out of mind.”